Sam Maguire: Professional life

 He then took a job in the British Civil Service in London.
-Maguire joined and captained the successful London Hibernians Gaelic football team to several All-Ireland finals between 1900 and 1904.
+A member of the London Hibernians GAA club, Maguire captained London in the 1901 and 1904 All-Ireland finals.

 In 1907 he went into the administration of the London GAA, becoming the Chairman of the London County Board and a regular delegate to the Annual Congress of the GAA.
 He later became a trustee of Croke Park.
-Coincidentally, Vice-Chairman of the London County Board was Liam MacCarthy who gave his name to the All-Ireland Senior Hurling Championship Cup.
+Coincidentally, Vice-Chairman of the London County Board was Liam MacCarthy who gave his name to the All-Ireland Senior Hurling Championship trophy, the Liam MacCarthy Cup.

 He is also remembered in the political sphere for recruiting the nationalist leader Michael Collins to the Irish Republican Brotherhood in 1909 and for many years was one of Collins's right hand men.
 As Collins's chief intelligence officer in London, Maguire became the centre of Scotland Yard's investigation into the assassination of Sir Henry Wilson.
 Maguire was tipped off and fled to Dublin in December 1923 where he got a job in the newly established Irish civil service.
 Because of his political opinions and his sympathies to the Anti-Treaty forces, he quickly clashed with his superiors and was dismissed.

 Death

 Cork-based Margaret Walsh, who has written Sam Maguire: The Enigmatic Man Behind Ireland's Most Prestigious Trophy, says that "what became of him was very sad".
 "In 1924, he was sacked and deprived of his pension."
 They (the Irish Government) gave him £100 and that was it.
 "In 1925, he came back to west Cork to live.
 He then developed TB and died in penury in 1927 aged 49.
-They say that he died of a broken heart and penniless," she says.
+They say that he died of a broken heart and penniless."